History of the Name

 For details, see the “Heraldry” page.

 The known McCandlish blazon features a hint at Highlands origin, in the form of a rowed galley of a type used in the Islands and the coastal Highlands, and mostly found in the heraldic devices of Highland clans.
 The crest features a fanciful green lion.
+These arms appear to have been unilaterally assumed in the early 19th century rather than royally granted.

 Migration and Diaspora